-Since developing and implementing the techniques described in this paper, Huangfu has implemented them within the FICO Xpress simplex The performance profile in Figure 5 demonstrates that when it is advantageous to run Xpress in parallel it enables FICO's solver to match the serial performance of Cplex (which has no parallel simplex facility).
-Note that for the results in in Figure 5, Xpress and Cplex were run with both preprocessing and crash.
-The newly-competitive performance of parallel Xpress relative to Cplex is also reflected in Mittelmann's independent benchmarking [16].
+Since developing and implementing the techniques described in this paper, Huangfu has implemented them within the FICO Xpress simplex solver [15].
+The performance profile in Fig. 5 demonstrates that when it is advantageous to run Xpress in parallel it enables FICO's solver to match the serial performance of Cplex (which has no parallel simplex facility).
+Note that for the results in in Fig. 5, Xpress and Cplex were run with both preprocessing and crash.
+The newly-competitive performance of parallel Xpress relative to Cplex is also reflected in Mittelmann's independent benchmarking [19].